deadlysyn/ethereum-experiment/README.md

 - Decimal units: 18 is a common default
 - Token symbol: A symbol for your token

-Note: "Know Your Customer" is not addressed by ERC20.
+Note: "Know Your Customer" is not addressed by ERC-20.
 You should discuss this with an advisor.
-There are other token "standards" like [ST20](https://polymath.network/st20.html) which attempt to solve the KYC problem.
-Unfortunately, [as this thread implies](https://www.reddit.com/r/ethereum/comments/7vkm3m/can_kyc_be_baked_into_security_tokens_on_ethereum), there are mixed opinions -- you will need an expert opinion on whether it is legally suitable.
+There are other token "standards" like [ST-20](https://polymath.network/st20.html) which attempt to solve the KYC problem.
+Unfortunately, [as this thread implies](https://www.reddit.com/r/ethereum/comments/7vkm3m/can_kyc_be_baked_into_security_tokens_on_ethereum), there are mixed views -- you will need an expert opinion on whether it is legally suitable.

 # DAO